If you think you’ve heard all the resume writing techniques, here are some I’ll bet you don’t know. Here’s what I’m going to help you do:

 Hack #2: Make accomplishments pop with a “Career Highlights” section.

-This doesn’t mean you have to cut those out of your Experience section; just provide slightly different (perhaps more detailed) information there so it doesn’t look too repetitive.
+This doesn’t mean you have to cut those accomplishments out of your Experience section, either.
+Just provide slightly different (perhaps more detailed) information there so it doesn’t look too repetitive.

-You can do this in LinkedIn, too, in the Summary section.
+You can do this in LinkedIn, too, in the About section.

 Hack #3: List old experience without dating yourself.